Parking Permit Types & Supporting Documents

 • the trading name.

-• its operating address.
+• the operating address.

-• its ABN.
+• the ABN.

-• Confirmation it was approved prior to 30 May 2014.
+• confirmation it was approved prior to 30 May 2014.

 • name and role of the author (signatory) of the letter and their direct contact details.

-• Number of off-street car spaces available for staff and guests.
+• number of off-street car spaces available for staff and guests.

-• Number of permits applied for.
+• number of permits applied for.

 Native Title Permit